-Recently released in a new version, this short HIPAA awareness training course (~5 mins) explains the minimum necessary rule, which requires the use or disclosure of the minimum necessary protected health information (PHI) to accomplish one’s purpose.
+This short HIPAA training course (~5 mins) explains the minimum necessary rule, which requires the use or disclosure of the minimum necessary protected health information (PHI) to accomplish one’s purpose.
 The course discusses the fact that the minimum necessary rule applies not just to disclosing PHI but also to accessing and using PHI.
 Additionally, the course covers the key exceptions to the minimum necessary rule.
 The course contains a video and 4 quiz questions.

 - Learn the justification and importance of the minimum necessary rule